Swadesh-c0de/Swadesh-c0de/readme.md

 ## About Me

 I'm a passionate engineering student who loves coding, physics, nature photography and learning new technologies.
-I have a strong interest in Quantum Computing, BlockChain and AI & ML.
+I have a strong interest in Quantum Computing, BlockChain, AI & ML and IOT.
 Here are a few things about me:

 - 🔭 I’m looking to collaborate on open-source projects and interesting development challenges.
 - 💬 Ask me about anything related to tech.